 The ICPSR Bibliography of Data-related Literature is a continuously-updated database of thousands of citations of works using data held in the ICPSR archive.
 The works include journal articles, books, book chapters, government and agency reports, working papers, dissertations, conference papers, meeting presentations, unpublished manuscripts, magazine and newspaper articles, and audiovisual materials.

-- Please note that our citation search indexes only the literal citations, not the full text of the publications.
+- Our citation search indexes only the literal citations, not the full text of the publications.

 - Instead of entering a research question, use only one or two search words, and use the filters to narrow your results.